r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 You should try disabling all other plugins and/or switch to a different theme and check.

 = What's the difference between various Schema tags? = There are mainly two types of Schema entities, Article and BlogPosting.
 Article Schema is mainly used for articles as the name suggests.
-It can also be used for pieces of investigative reports, newspaper articles, magazine articles, research papers, etc..
+It can also be used for pieces of investigative reports, newspaper articles, magazine articles, research papers, etc.

 On the contrary, BlogPosting Schema is used for blog posts.
 They can be personal or commercial in nature.
 Most of the non-professional blogs you see online use this Schema type.